Ilxxll/MSE544_Week2_Hands_on/index.md

 from tensorflow.keras.callbacks import ReduceLROnPlateau,ModelCheckpoint
 ModuleNotFoundError: No module named 'tensorflow'

-c.
+#### c.
 Check your submitted job in the queue:

 - `squeue -u yourusername`
   - Change yourusername to your own user name

+#### d.
+Get your output.

-d.The CNN model your constructed in marco.py will be saved under the folder `/models` in your current working directory, named `marco.h5`.
+The CNN model your constructed in marco.py will be saved under the folder `/models` in your current working directory, named `marco.h5`.
 As the training process going on, you can find the weights of your models saved under the same folder as well.
 They are named as `marco+number of epoch+validation accuracy+’.hdf5`

 Additional resource about node setting: https://hyak.uw.edu/docs/compute/scheduling-jobs